Taylor Swift named Billboard's Woman of the Year for second time

-LOS ANGELES Country-turned-pop singer Taylor Swift has been named Billboard's Woman of the Year becoming the first artist to win the honour more than once, the music industry trade magazine said on Friday.
+LOS ANGELES Country-turned-pop singer Taylor Swift has been named Billboard's Woman of the Year becoming the first artist to win the honor more than once, the music industry trade magazine said on Friday.

 Swift, 24, who shot to prominence in 2006 as a teenage country sensation and has been able to successfully cross over into pop music, will release her fifth album "1989" on Oct.
 27.

 Swift also won the award in 2011.
-Past winners include Beyonce, Katy Perry and last year's honouree, Pink.
+Past winners include Beyonce, Katy Perry and last year's honoree, Pink.

 Last month, the seven-time Grammy winner scored a No. 1 hit on the Billboard Hot 100 song chart with "Shake It Off," her most pop-oriented song to date.